ebruchez/ebruchez.github.io/pages/comic-books-2020.md

             - Lefranc himself is eventually abducted by Borg.
             - The French government is about to fall.
 Finally, it gets the powers needed to act.
 The Black Tower is attacked with incredible air power.
             - Lefranc manages to free himself, save Jeanjean, and escape.
 The tower, or rather's Borg's entire installations, are taken, Lefranc manages to steer the rocket away from Paris at the last second.
-            - Borg, of course, escapes, but other than that, and casulaties during the attack, all is well.
+            - Borg, of course, escapes, but other than that, and casualties during the attack, all is well.
         - Thoughts
             - Jeanjean shows no personality whatsover and is mostly passive.
 But Lefranc, not even knowing the boy, takes him through very dangerous action.
 We don't know anything about Jeanjean's background in this story: where he comes from, does he have family, etc. He was introduced at the demand of the editor,to appeal to younger readers.
 But clearly this is one of the weakest parts of the plot.
             - The drawings are pretty good.